 “Nested hierarchies” or “cladistic analysis” or “consilience of independent phylogenies” is often offered as support for Darwinist evolution.
 This is the idea that the “tree of life” classification of organisms is somehow objective despite being a creation of very zealous “evolution” advocates.
 The three basic assumptions of cladistics models are: a) Any group of organisms are related by descent from a common ancestor (UCD – universal common descent); b) There is a bifurcating pattern of cladogenesis; c) Change in characteristics occurs in lineages over time.
 Although not explicit, UCD (“descent from a common ancestor”) here means by a Darwinian “natural selection mechanism” and not by a process generated by a designer that also happens to make use of biologic reproduction.

 - No assumption can be tested by the model that uses them.
 That is why they’re called ‘assumptions’ and not ‘conclusions’.
-Instead, assumptions have to be tested independently through an entirely separated method or be accepted as axioms.
-An UCD “mechanism” has never been observed or proved elsewhere and is not “self-evidently true”, therefore not a valid axiom.
+Instead, assumptions have to be tested independently through an entirely separated method or be accepted as axioms, but UCD “mechanism” has neither been observed or proved elsewhere nor is it a valid axiom (“self-evidently true”).
 Because UCD is an assumption in “cladistic analysis”, it cannot be logically also a conclusion of any such analysis.
 Furthermore the conclusions of any “cladistic analysis” will always and trivially be compatible with the UCD assumption in that model.

 - Hypothesis testing requires an alternative (null) hypothesis and a procedure that demonstrates how the data available is compatible with the successful hypothesis and at the same time is statistically incompatible with the alternative hypothesis.
-In the “cladistic analysis” case, the alternative hypothesis to UCD is “common design”, and of course UCD cannot be an assumption of such an analysis.
+Cladistic analysis is not really hypothesis testing since statistics are not essential to the methodology, but if it were it would need to compare against the alternative hypothesis to UCD which is “common design”.
+And of course UCD cannot be an assumption of such an analysis.
 However this rule is violated twice, first by the use of an assumption also presented as conclusion, and second by the prejudiced rejection of the alternative “common design” hypothesis before analysis.
 This clearly demonstrates that “cladistic analysis” can never be logically used as proof of UCD.
-What “cladistic analysis” is instead is ‘curve fitting’ where the cladistics model is best fitted to certain (conveniently selected!) morphologic/biochemical/genetic biologic data points.
+Instead of hypothesis testing, “cladistic analysis” is ‘curve fitting’ where the cladistics model is best fitted to certain (conveniently selected!) morphologic/biochemical/genetic biologic data points.

 - The ‘designer’ hypothesis cannot fail against the ‘no designer’ (Darwinist evolution) alternative in a biologic comparative analysis as designers have maximum flexibility.
 This is not surprising as designers are free to incorporate whatever mechanism they want, including intelligent “selection” (human breeders do!) and “common descent” (human breeders do!) if they so desire.